 This bill amends Section 22-13-1.1 of the New Mexico Statutes to enhance high school graduation requirements by incorporating education on employee rights in the workplace.
 Specifically, it mandates that beginning with students entering the ninth grade in the 2026-2027 school year, the social science curriculum must include information on employee rights, covering topics such as the Human Rights Act, the Public Employee Bargaining Act, the federal National Labor Relations Act, and the role of labor organizations.
-This addition aims to better prepare students for their future roles in the workforce by ensuring they are informed about their rights and responsibilities as employees.
+This addition aims to ensure that students are well-informed about their rights as employees, thereby preparing them for the workforce.

 Statutes affected: introduced version: 22-13-1.1